notshanxx/hope-core/README.md

 This allows users to login using their Google Account.
 When a user logs in, they are given a JSON Web Token which is used to authenticate when adding quotes in the database.

+## done
+- added admin dashboard for making the quotes approved

 ## Todo
 - Make user change their name